Guy Laliberté

-Guy Laliberté, (/fr/; born 2 September 1959) is a Canadian billionaire businessman and poker player.
+Guy Laliberté (/fr/; born 2 September 1959) is a Québécois billionaire businessman and poker player.
 Along with Gilles Ste-Croix, he is the co-founder of Cirque du Soleil, which was founded in 1984.
 The Canadian circus company's shows have since been seen by more than 90 million people worldwide.
 Before founding the company, he had busked, performing as an accordion player, stiltwalker, and fire-eater.

 In 2006, he was named the Ernst & Young Canadian Entrepreneur of the Year.
 In 2007, he was named Ernst & Young World Entrepreneur of the Year.
 In January 2018, Laliberté was ranked by Forbes as the 11th-wealthiest Canadian.

 Early years

 Laliberté was born in 1959 in Quebec City, Quebec, Canada.
 His interest in show business began when his parents took him to watch the Ringling Brothers and Barnum & Bailey Circus, an experience which led him to read the biography of P. T. Barnum.
 While he was still in school, he produced several performing arts events.

 After school, Laliberté left Canada to hitchhike around Europe at the age of 18.
 While travelling, he made money by playing the accordion.
 He also learned fire-eating and stilt-walking during his time abroad, and after returning to Canada, became a street performer on the streets of Quebec.
 Laliberté joined a performing troupe called Les Échassiers, which included fire-breathers, jugglers, and acrobats who hitchhiked around the country to shows.
 He later returned to Quebec, where he obtained a full-time job at a hydroelectric dam.
 However, soon after his employment began, the company's employees went on strike.
 Laliberté took the opportunity to return to his life as a street performer.

 He ran as a Rhinoceros Party candidate for the electoral district of Charlevoix in the 1980 federal election.